kellian-b/kubernetes/README.md

 Verify that Docker CE is installed correctly by running the hello-world image.

 	sudo docker run hello-world

+Then enable docker in the system :

+	systemctl enable docker

+<b>Step 2 : Installing and Configuring Kubernetes</b>

+You will have two types of nodes : 1 Master which we will name <b>kmaster</b> and 1 or 2 Slaves named <b>kslave1</b> and <b>kslave2</b>.

+The aim is to launch docker containers on the slaves from the master.
+To do so, we have to enter some commands on both <b>ALL</b> the nodes :

+First of all, synch the dates and times between the nodes (we have the habit of using ntpdate).
+If you don't do it, you will encounter several errors.
+Synch the time with the DNS server:

+	apt install ntpdate
+	ntpdate 147.99.64.102

+Next, get the kubernetes packages :

+	curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add

 <h2>12- Ansible: Let's do it again from scratch!</h2>